Diaspora: Scholarly work and expanding definition

-The Chinese diaspora is the world's third largest; Paifang (torna) gateway at Sydney Chinatown in Australia.
+The Chinese diaspora is the world's third largest: Paifang (torana) gateway at Sydney Chinatown in Australia.

-William Safran in an article published in 1991, set out six rules to distinguish diasporas from migrant communities.
-These included criteria that the group maintains a myth or collective memory of their homeland; they regard their ancestral homeland as their true home, to which they will eventually return; being committed to the restoration or maintenance of that homeland, and they relate "personally or vicariously" to the homeland to a point where it shapes their identity.
+William Safran, in an article published in 1991, set out six rules to distinguish diasporas from migrant communities.
+These included criteria that the group maintains a myth or collective memory of their homeland; that they regard their ancestral homeland as their true home, to which they will eventually return; that they are committed to the restoration or maintenance of that homeland, and that they relate "personally or vicariously" to the homeland to a point where it shapes their identity.
 Safran's definitions were influenced by the idea of the Jewish diaspora.
 Safran also included a criterion of having been forced into exile by political or economic factors, followed by a long period of settlement in the new host culture.
 In 1997, Robin Cohen argued that a diasporic group could leave its homeland voluntarily, and assimilate deeply into host cultures.

-Rogers Brubaker (2005) more inclusively applied three basic definitional criteria: First, geographic dispersion (voluntary or forced) of a people; second, "the orientation to a real or imagined 'homeland' as an authoritative source of value, identity and loyalty"; and third, maintenance of a social boundary corresponding to the conservation of a distinctive diasporic identity which differs from the host culture.
+Rogers Brubaker (2005) more inclusively applied three basic definitional criteria: first, geographic dispersion (voluntary or forced) of a people; second, "the orientation to a real or imagined 'homeland' as an authoritative source of value, identity and loyalty"; and third, maintenance of a social boundary corresponding to the conservation of a distinctive diasporic identity which differs from the host culture.
 Brubaker also noted that the use of the term diaspora has been widening.
 He suggests that one element of this expansion in use "involves the application of the term diaspora to an ever-broadening set of cases: essentially to any and every nameable population category that is to some extent dispersed in space".
 Brubaker used the WorldCat database to show that 17 out of the 18 books on diaspora published between 1900 and 1910 were on the Jewish diaspora.
 The majority of works in the 1960s were also about the Jewish diaspora, but in 2002 only two out of 20 books sampled (out of a total of 253) were about the Jewish case, with a total of eight different diasporas covered.

 Brubaker outlined the original use of the term diaspora as follows:

 Most early discussions of the diaspora were firmly rooted in a conceptual 'homeland'; they were concerned with a paradigmatic case, or a small number of core cases.
 The paradigmatic case was, of course, the Jewish diaspora; some dictionary definitions of diaspora, until recently, did not simply illustrate but defined the word with reference to that case.